 1981 – New York Landmarks Preservation Commission declared the building a landmark on the 18th of May.

-1986 – The building was recognised as a National Historic Landmark by the National Parks Services U.S. and so a plaque was awarded.
+1986 – The building was recognised as a National Historic Landmark by the National Parks Services U.S.

 2009 – On the 29th of September the new ceiling in the lobby was unveiled.
 This renovation took longer to complete than the construction of the building did.